 Warm Up (10 min) What is an App?
-Activity (40 min) Reading and Using a Paper Prototype Prototype Debrief Wrap Up (5 min) Critique the Prototype
+Activity (40 min) Reading and Using a Paper Prototype

-- Use a paper prototype to test out an app before programming it - Identify the user needs a prototype was designed to address
+- Use a paper prototype to test the design of an app. - Collect and analyze feedback from user testing with a paper prototype.

-Print one copy of the User Interface Screens - Activity Guide for each pair of students
+Print one copy of the User Interface Screens activity guide for each pair of students

-Print one copy of the User Testing (Computer) - Activity Guide for each pair of students
+Print one copy of the User Experience (computer) activity guide for each pair of students

-Print one copy of the User Testing (User)

-Activity Guide for each pair of students

-Cut out the UI Screens or provide scissors for students to do so themselves
+Print one copy of the User Experience (user) activity guide for each pair of students Cut out the UI Screens or provide scissors for students to do so themselves